ChainAgnostic/CAIPs/CAIPs/eip-draft_software_release_data.md

             ],
             configuration_changes: true // this is important in a bare-metal context owing to configuration being decoupled from code version
             release_type: "nca", // This should be an enum: NCA = Non-Consensus Altering, CA = Consensus Altering
-            upgrade_height: "99999" // should be a string to cater for potential non-numeric chains },
+            upgrade_height: "99999" // should be a string to cater for potential non-numeric chains, this is non-mandatory },
         ...
     ]